AdobeDocs/control-panel.en/help/performance-monitoring/using/email-alerting.md

 * **SSL certificate expiration**: One of your subdomains' SSL certificates has expired or is going to expire in  60 days or less.
 See [Monitoring subdomains' SSL certificates](../../subdomains-certificates/using/monitoring-ssl-certificates.md).

 * **SFTP IP allow listing expiration**: One of the IP ranges you defined has expired or is going to expire in 10 days or less.
-See [IP range allow listing](../../sftp/using/ip-range-allow-listing.md)
+See [IP range allow listing](../../sftp/using/ip-range-allow-listing.md)<!--TO REVIEW-->

 * **SFTP public key expiration**: One of the public keys you defined has expired or is going to expire in 10 days or less.
-[Key management](../../sftp/using/key-management.md)
+[Key management](../../sftp/using/key-management.md)<!--TO REVIEW-->